William Shatner: Relationships with other actors

 Shatner first appeared on screen with Leonard Nimoy in 1964 when both actors guest-starred in an episode of The Man from U.N.C.L.E., "The Project Strigas Affair".
 Much like their characters on Star Trek, Shatner and Nimoy had a professional rivalry that developed into a close friendship.
 After the show's cancellation in 1969, they reunited in Star Trek: The Animated Series, and they also worked together on both The $20,000 Pyramid and T. J. Hooker.
 In 2016, Shatner revealed that despite their long and affectionate relationship, he and Nimoy had not spoken to each other in the five years before his death the year before.

 Nimoy spoke about their mutual rivalry during the Star Trek years:

 On an episode of the A&E series Biography, where it was also divulged that Nimoy was Shatner's best man at his wedding with his fourth wife Elizabeth, Nimoy said, "Bill Shatner hogging the stage?
 No. Not the Bill Shatner I know."
 When Nimoy died in 2015, Shatner said, "I loved him like a brother.
 We will all miss his humor, his talent, and his capacity to love."
 Although Shatner was unable to take part in Nimoy's funeral due to other commitments, his daughters attended in his place, and he celebrated his friend's life in an online memorial.

 Shatner has been friends with actress Heather Locklear since 1982, when she began co-starring with him on T. J. Hooker.
 As she combined her work on Hooker with a semi-regular role in Dynasty—also an Aaron Spelling production—she was asked by Entertainment Tonight whether she was finding her schedule difficult.
 She said that working with both Shatner and her experienced colleagues on Dynasty could be daunting, but that her nervousness motivated her to turn up on set well prepared.
 After T.J.
 Hooker ended, Shatner helped her to get other roles, and after Nerine Shatner's death in 1999, she was solicitous in comforting him in his bereavement.
 They worked together again in 2005, when she appeared in two episodes of Boston Legal as Kelly Nolan, a woman being tried for killing her much older, wealthy husband.
 The episodes' story involves Shatner's character becoming attracted to Nolan and trying to insert himself into her defence.
 Asked how she came to be cast in the series, Locklear said, "I love the show.
 It's my favorite show, and I sorta kind of said, 'Shouldn't I be William Shatner's illegitimate daughter, or his love interest?'"

 For years, some of Shatner's Star Trek co-stars accused him of being difficult to work with, particularly George Takei, Walter Koenig, and James Doohan.
-Shatner acknowledged the resentment that Koenig and Doohan felt towards him in Star Trek Movie Memories, and Takei wrote about his issues with Shatner in his 2004 memoir, To the Stars.
+Shatner acknowledged the resentment that Koenig and Doohan felt towards him; in Star Trek Movie Memories, Shatner recalled having to work with them again while filming 1994's Star Trek Generations: